Rizeq-D/ComposeFile-MultiContainer/README.md

+# This project is based on the work of Bret Fisher (https://github.com/BretFisher).

+## Project Modifications

+This project has been modified to include my learning process that based on the online course of Bret Fisher which I attended.

 # Assignment: Build a Compose File For a Multi-Container Project

 > Goal: Create a compose config for a local Drupal CMS website